Home Study

 Before school starts, the parent and student meet with their Educational Facilitator (EF) to start creating a learning period 1 assignment sheet, order needed curriculum and talk about the details of home study at JCS Manzanita.
 During subsequent meetings, the EF will review completed/graded school assignments, and create the next learning periods assignment sheet.

 Parent and student will continue to meet with their EF every learning period, approximately every 20 school days.
-EF meetings take place typically at 5150 Jackson Drive.
+EF meetings take place at 7200 Parkway Drive, #113.

 Yes.
 It is our desire to keep families with the same EF.

 At JCS Manzanita, home study students can attend field trips and several all school events like our back to school celebration, fall festival, family nights, book fairs, and more.
-Middle/High school students can also participate in our coed intramural sports and 6th-grade camp.
-Our TK-5th home study students have the option of attending our Friday Learning Center classes.
-These half-day enrichment classes give students the opportunity to be in a classroom setting with students of similar ages.
+Middle school students can also participate in our 6th-grade camp and BizTown for 5th grade.

 The EF is source of great support.
 They can provide guidance and additional resources to a parent.
 High school students also have access to subject area specialists.